Home

 Other visual people report that making a picture or a drawing out of their affirmation, or whatever the desired state is represented by the affirmation, also works for them.

-Auditory (or auditive) people may like to say their affirmations aloud, or record them and play them back, so that they can hear them.
+Auditory (or auditive) people may like to say their affirmations aloud, or record them in their own voice and play them back, so that they can hear them.

-It is also easy to visualize anything you desire under a meditative and peaceful state - and thus feel how it would feel to achieve that which you want.
+It is also easy to visualize anything you desire under a meditative and peaceful state - and thus feel how it would feel to achieve what you want.

 Then, the affirmation can act as a trigger to bring back the good feeling.